9B8DY6/QSM-reconstruction/README.md

 ### Deep Image Prior (DIP)
 [original paper](https://arxiv.org/abs/1711.10925)

 A great deal of image statistics are captured by the structure of generator ConvNets, independent of learning.
-This is especially true for the statistics required to solve certain restoration problems, where image prior must supplement the information lost in the degradation processes.
+This is especially true for the statistics required to solve certain restoration problems (inverse problems), where image prior must supplement the information lost in the degradation processes.

 DIP interprets the neural network $`f_\theta`$ as a parameterziation of the image $`x`$.
 The network maps the paramters $`\theta`$, comprising the weights and bias of the filters in the network, to the image $`x`$.